laibagefei/microserv/README.md

 this is a Microservices Architecture of SOA.

 ## the advantage of Microservices
-* 1.every service is smart enough, cohesion
+* every service is smart enough, cohesion
-* 2.every service can be deployed independently
+* every service can be deployed independently
-* 3.every service can be extend easily
+* every service can be extend easily